This blog may contain affiliate links. Read our disclosure policy for more info.

 If you are up for the challenge, then the easiest way to visit is by booking this full-day private tour.
 Your guide will pick you up from your accommodation in Medellin and take you to La Ceja Nature Reserve, where you will hike to a beautiful waterfall, go ziplining, and test your nerves on one of these hanging hammocks.

-For $199 USD, the tour includes transportation, a guide, all the activities mentioned before, and insurance.
+This fun tour includes transportation, a guide, all the activities mentioned above, and insurance.
 However, you have to take/buy your own food and drinks.

 Related Read: For more detailed travel info, read our huge guide to visiting and traveling around Colombia!